The apiman post from December was just reposted on DZone: http://java.dzone.com/articles/impatient-new-users

 Policies, Plans, and Organizations

-When a request to a service is made, APIMan creates a chain of policies to be applied to that request.
-APIMan policy chains define a specific hierarchical sequence order in which the policies defined in the API Manager UI are applied to service requests.
+When a request to a service is made, apiman creates a chain of policies to be applied to that request. apiman policy chains define a specific sequence order in which the policies defined in the API Manager UI are applied to service requests.

 The sequence in which incoming service requests have policies applied is:

 - First, at the application level.
-In APIMan, an application is comprised of one or more services.
+In apiman, an application is contracted to use one or more services.